DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 https://zenodo.org/record/6518380#.YnvWZGYzbAM (panns, ast weak train, ast devtest)

-You can download them and unpack them in your preferred directory.
+You can download and unpack them in your preferred directory.
 Do not forget then to set in the configuration above `extracted_embeddings_dir: YOUR_PATH`.
 The script expects a folder structure like this: